abdul-nishar/abdul-nishar/README.md

 ## About Me 🚀

-I'm a passionate Software Developer with primary focus on web development with experience in C++, Javascript and Python.
+I'm a passionate and flexible Software Developer who focuses mostly on web development with experience in C++, Javascript and Python.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 ⚡️ Fun fact: I love travelling as much as I like programming, which is a lot.